1099-NEC Ultimate Tax Guide for Nurses and CNAs

 Can I Do My Own Taxes as a Contractor?

 Everyone can do their own taxes.
-However, we strongly recommend hiring a tax professional with experience dealing with freelancers or contract workers and their taxes.
+However, we strongly recommend hiring a tax professional with experience dealing with freelancers or independent contractors and their taxes.
 You might feel the urge to save the money you would spend on hiring someone; however, the reality is that taxes are complicated, and laws change.
 Doing it yourself could cause you to miss out on a tax credit or deduction that would have been to your benefit.

 I Should Have Paid Quarterly Taxes Last Year: What Can I Do?